OpenIndex/JavaMacLauncher/README.md

 - The icon used by the application bundle is located at `Contents/Resources/share/icon.icns`.

+- The splash image used during application startup is located at `Contents/Resources/share/splash.png`.

 In this scenario the application bundle descriptor `Contents/Info.plist` would look like this:

 ```xml